Tim55667757/TKSBrokerAPI/README_EN.md

                         current account and save raw data into xlsx-file to further used by data scientists or stock analytics,
                         default: `dump.xlsx`.
+  --bonds-xlsx [BONDS_XLSX ...], -b [BONDS_XLSX ...]
+                        Action: get all available bonds if only key present or list of bonds with FIGIs or tickers and transform it to the wider pandas dataframe with more information about bonds: main info, current prices, bonds payment calendar, coupon yields, current yields and some statistics etc. And then export data to XLSX-file,
+                        default: `ext-bonds.xlsx` or you can change it with `--output` key.
+WARNING!
+This is too long operation if a lot of bonds requested from broker server.
   --search SEARCH, -s SEARCH
                         Action: search for an instruments by part of the name, ticker or FIGI.
 Also, you can define `--output` key to